 Personally I value Citi ThankYou points at ~1.7 cents each, so that’s like a return of 3.4% on spending:

-- This will be my new go-to card for paying taxes (for a fee of 1.87%, which means I’d be acquiring ThankYou points for under one cent each)
+- This is my new go-to card for paying taxes (for a fee of 1.87%, which means I’d be acquiring ThankYou points for under one cent each)

 - It might even be worth making payments with Plastiq at the “regular” cost of 2.5%, as that’s like acquiring ThankYou points for 1.25 cents each

-Will the Citi Double Cash be your new card for everyday spending?
+Have you started using the Citi Double Cash as your new card for everyday spending?